impromptu/impromptu-svn/README.md

-impromptu-git
+impromptu-svn
 =============

-A git module for Impromptu.
+An SVN module for Impromptu.